Copperas Cove, Texas: Public school districts

+The portion in Lampasas County is in the Lampasas Independent School District.

 Public high schools

 Copperas Cove High School's athletic teams are known as the Bulldawgs (Lady Bulldawgs for women's teams).
 The school's mascot is "Sparky".
 In recent years, Copperas Cove has produced many professional athletes, including T.J.
-Hollowell (NFL New York Jets and Denver Broncos), Vontez Duff (NFL New York Giants), Charles Tillman (NFL Carolina Panthers), Sherika Wright (WNBA Phoenix Mercury) and 2011 Heisman Trophy winner Robert Griffin III,former backup quarterback for the Baltimore Ravens.
+Hollowell (NFL New York Jets and Denver Broncos), Vontez Duff (NFL New York Giants), Charles Tillman (NFL Carolina Panthers), Shereka Wright (WNBA Phoenix Mercury), and 2011 Heisman Trophy winner and former NFL quarterback Robert Griffin III.

+Community colleges

+Central Texas College has a main campus that is partly in Copperas Cove and partly in Killeen.
+Central Texas College's service area includes Coryell and Lampasas Counties, as well as the Copperas Cove Independent School District (the parts in Coryell and Bell Counties) and the Killeen Independent School District.

 Economy

 According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are: